ThusharaSampath/choreo-samples/greeting-service-go/README.md

 You can select either Docker or Go as buildpacks.
 Fill as follows according to the selected Buildpack.

-1. Select `Service` Card from the Component Creation Wizard
+1. Select the `Service` Card from the Component Creation Wizard
 2. Select `Go` as the buildpack.
 Fill as follows according to the selected Buildpack.

     | **Field**             | **Description**                               |